simhu/cubical/README.md

-The basic (untyped) language has a direct simple denotational semantics Type theory works with the total part of this language (it is possible to define totality at the denotational semantics level) Our evaluator works in a nominal version of this semantics
+The basic (untyped) language has a direct simple denotational semantics Type theory works with the total part of this language (it is possible to define totality at the denotational semantics level).
+Our evaluator works in a nominal version of this semantics.
+The type-checker assumes that we work in this total part, in particular, there is no termination check.

 DESCRIPTION OF THE SEMANTICS/EVALUATION